 K. M. Alexander is a Pacific Northwest native and novelist living and working in Seattle.
 His work explores non-traditional settings within speculative fiction, bending and blending genres to create rich worlds and unique approachable characters.

 His first novel The Stars Were Right—a Lovecraftian urban fantasy—arrived in late 2013.
-Since then he’s published two more books in his Bell Forging Cycle, the sequel Old Broken Road in 2014, and the third book Red Litten World in 2015, and the forthcoming Gleam Upon the Waves in 2021.
+Since then he’s published three more books in his Bell Forging Cycle, the sequel Old Broken Road in 2014, and the third book Red Litten World in 2015, and the forthcoming Gleam Upon the Waves in 2021.

 K. M. is available for speaking engagements, interviews, and appearances.

 Questions?
 Comments?
 Feedback?
 Send them here.
 I try to respond to every email I get.